Emergency Kitten Formula Recipes

 Vomiting is not normal, ever.
 It is possible that the poor thing is nervous, it is also possible that she may be too active following meals and is not able to digest her food.
 Examine area of the home where you feed her.
 Noise and high traffic might disturb the little thing.

 Because her eating is critical, you may want to consider feeding her nutrient rich kitten formula to ensure she is getting the nutrition she needs (see my letter to Jordyn).
 Try also feeding her a can of tuna or tuna-flavored kitten food, I have yet to meet a cat that does not devour the stuff.
 If she continues to throw up, see your vet again or get a second opinion.
 Time is of the essence here.
 Continue to be very warm and kind with her.
 If this is a case of nervousness, her bonding with you will help her out.
 If it persists go to your vet.
 Simba

 Weeks 6 to 8: Weaning Your Kitten

-My name is Molly and I am 5 weeks old.
-I have been with my new family for 1 1/2 weeks.
+My name is Molly and I am 5-weeks-old.
+I have been with my new family for 10 days.
 How much should I weigh and how fast should I gain weight?
-I am 15 oz. right now.
+I am 15 ounces. right now.
 Also, what is the easiest way to get my parents to help me switch from milk replacement to plain kitten chow.
 Molly